CharlieC30/Skeletonization/kimimaro/script/README.md

-# Kimimaro Scripts

-Custom scripts for running Kimimaro skeletonization.

-## Directory Structure
+### Directory Structure

-The `kimimaro/` directory is cloned from [seung-lab/kimimaro](https://github.com/seung-lab/kimimaro).
+- The `kimimaro/` directory is cloned from [seung-lab/kimimaro](https://github.com/seung-lab/kimimaro).
 Only this `script/` folder is tracked in version control; all other files are from the original repository.

+- The `kimimaro/scripts` directory is custom scripts for running Kimimaro skeletonization.